-Chinese and Japanese immigration to California in the 19th century was met with much nativist racism and negative stereotyping.
-Asian families were often not allowed to immigrate with working men, leading to a large male population that was then perceived as at risk of drug addiction and soliciting prostitution.
-Buddhists in America had to navigate the degree to which they attempted to assimilate or accommodate Christian influence.
-Similar interactions occurred with Punjabi Sikh workers in the western United States.
-Quota immigration systems in the first decades of the 20th century severely limited the number of Asian immigrants who could enter the U.S. The immigration door from Asia to the U.S. was effectively shut following the passage of the Immigration Act of 1924.
+Chinese and then Japanese immigration to California in the 19th century was met with much nativist racism, suspicion, and negative stereotyping.
+Asian wives and families were not allowed to immigrate with working men, leading to a large male population that was perceived as at risk of drug addiction and soliciting prostitution.
+Buddhists had to navigate the degree to which they attempted to assimilate or accommodate Christian influence.
+Punjabi Sikhs were successful in farming but could not own land.
+Some intermarried with Mexican women as they were not allowed to bring wives from India.
+From 1882 on, Asian exclusion legislation severely limited the number of Asian immigrants who could enter the U.S. The immigration door from Asia to the U.S. was effectively shut following the passage of the Immigration Act of 1924.

 The Chinese and Japanese immigration of the second half of the 19th century began a new chapter in America’s religious history.
 The broad Confucian respect for family, popular temple Daoism with its deities of protection, and Buddhism in its many forms—all found their way to American shores.
 With the Indian immigration that began in the early 20th century, Sikhs from the fertile farmlands of the Punjab added their traditions to this new burst of religious diversity.

 This new encounter would have even more far-reaching theological challenges for the majority Christian population.
 Some Asian immigrants brought with them previous experience of Christianity, both negative and positive, through Christian mission efforts in Asia.
 Americans for their part had some knowledge of Asia, again through missions and through the literature of the Transcendentalists.
-On the whole, however, there was little but stereotypical knowledge to guide this encounter.
+On the whole, however, there was nothing but ignorance and misunderstanding to guide this encounter.
 Significantly, the first chapter in the Asian American experience was set in the context of economic expansion and competition in the American West, where difference of any kind often became an excuse for antagonism.

 Invectives against “Chinamen,” “Japs,” and “Ragheads” marred the first decades of America’s homegrown encounter with Asia.
 From the 1850s to the 1920s, anti-Asian agitation from the local to the national level was fueled by fear, stereotype, and racism.
 The agitation that led to the Chinese Exclusion Act in 1882 grew to include other Asian immigrants.
 The Japanese and Korean exclusion movement dilated into the Asiatic Exclusion League, formed in 1908 to work for the exclusion of all Asian immigrants whom the league declared to be “utterly unfit and incapable of discharging the duties of American citizenship.”